 - Channel-type pliers

-Remove the Handle
+Remove the Faucet Handle

-TIP: Use a cloth to cover the shower or tub drain so that screws and small parts don’t fall down the drain.Continue to 3 of 6 below.
+Use a rag to cover the shower or tub drain so that screws and small parts don’t fall down the drain.

 Remove the Escutcheon Trim Plate

 With the handle out of the way, you can easily get to the second set of screws that hold the trim plate in place.
-Unscrew both and then pull the plate off the wall.
+Unscrew both, then pull the plate off the wall.
 If there is any caulk around the trim plate, you may need to use a utility knife to cut it before the plate comes off.
 If there is a protective plate covering the valve, remove that now as well.

-NOTE: In this example, the faucet opening in the... wall had to be enlarged in order to remove the protective plate.
-If you need to do the same, make sure that the hole is only as large as it needs to be in order to minimize wall repair after the new faucet is installed.Continue to 4 of 6 below.
+In this example, the faucet opening in the wall had to be enlarged to remove the protective plate.
+If you need to do the same, make sure that the hole is only as large as it needs to be in order to minimize wall repair after the new faucet is installed.

 Cut an Access Hole

 Cut or break open a bigger hole, if necessary, for removing and installing the valves.
 There are two options: cutting into the wall behind the plumbing cavity or working through a small opening in the surround.

 Keep in mind this hole should ideally be hidden behind the cover plate on the new faucet when the project is done.
-To make sure the hole isn’t too big, use the new cover plate as a guide for gauging how big you can make your hole.Continue to 5 of 6 below.
+To make sure the hole isn’t too big, use the new cover plate as a guide for gauging how big you can make your hole.

-Every valve may is different, so plan your cuts carefully before you begin.
+Every valve is different, so plan your cuts carefully before you begin.
 You may need to use other couplings or fittings to route the water pipes into the new valve.
-Make a list and get all of your materials ready so that the... installation goes smoothly.Continue to 6 of 6 below.
+Make a list and get all of your materials ready so that the installation goes smoothly.